 Hori’s pain is evident when she talks about her experience of processing grief, and though she says that the loss is immense, she could accept the passing of her grandmother who had lived a long life.
 “What I can never accept is that we never got to comfort her, or sit with her, hold her hand, be with her and thank her.
 That will stay with us forever.”

 Like many people over the last few weeks, Hori’s family conducted her grandmother’s funeral online in an effort to bring some closure and express their appreciation.
 Though this sanitised, digital method of saying goodbye sounds unappealing to many, and more like something out of a Black Mirror episode, she says she found it comforting rather than alienating.

 “Two of my uncles went to bury my grandmother next to her husband and her parents and they live streamed the funeral.
 It was really amazing.
 I really felt like I was there.
 I was fully immersed into the situation and it was actually very helpful to say goodbye like that.
 That just shows you the power of technology in such horrific times.”

 “Being with others that support you, helps to face the pain of their death,” says Samuel.
 “By turning this event into a digital experience may have seemed unthinkable before, but just that sense of connection, even through a screen, could help families to heal after losing a loved one, if only just a little.”

-Losing a job to coronavirus
+Processing grief after losing a job to coronavirus

 Like myself, local filmmaker Ashleigh da Silva lost a new job because of coronavirus.
 After working as a freelance video editor for years she started full time work with a new company on 2 March 2020.
 From the 16th, she was stuck at home on account of the nationwide lockdown, and less than a month later she was told that she no longer had a job at all.